Boron Personal Care Products

 Haircare products and shampoos are made from borax decahydrate, colorant, and perfume.
 When the product has borax decahydrate, it also conditions and helps maintain hair attractively.
 If manufacturers include the compositions of peroxy compounds like sodium perborate in the production of selenium sulfide-containing shampoo, then the product offers anti-dandruff efficacy.
 Additionally, it also provides color stability without needing a buffer system.

 Rinse-free shampoos are gaining wide popularity.
 They have high water content and come as an absorbent gel.
 High water content ensures that the shampoo and the dirt are extracted by toweling or combing the hair.
 These rinse-free shampoos make use of a cross-linked, carboxylated cellulosic material.
 The material acts as an absorbent, and it is also cross-linked using aluminum acetate/ boric acid.

 Boron for Oral Care

-The oral care industry in the US has close to $2.4 billion annual sales, along with $1.6 billion dentifrice sales and mouthwash sales of $0.8 billion.
-Borates constitute a significant part of several specialty toothpastes and mouthwash products.
-An aqueous sodium perborate solution is prominently used for bleaching discoloured non-vital teeth.
+The oral care industry in the US has close to $2.4 billion in annual sales, along with $1.6 billion in dentifrice sales and mouthwash sales of $0.8 billion.
+Borates constitute a significant part of several specialty toothpaste and mouthwash products.
+An aqueous sodium perborate solution is prominently used for bleaching discolored non-vital teeth.
 Likewise, calcium peroxide and sodium perborate are oxidizing agents to remove stains and plaque from the natural teeth.
 Additionally, the solution is also available as a composite filling material.